 - which state’s laws apply if the NDA is breached and the matter must go to court; and

 - whether the “losing” party will be required to pay for the prevailing party’s legal fees.

 Can’t I Just Use a Generic NDA Form?

-At Sandman & Lankford, PLLC, we believe that if you have information or a trade secret that is worthy of protection, then it is usually worthwhile to invest in the services of an experienced business lawyer who can draft a custom non-disclosure agreement that will meet your exact needs and requirements.
-In many cases, you can use the same version of your NDA for multiple employees or business partners/affiliates, making it a cost-effective choice.
+At Sandman Law Office, we believe that if you have information or a trade secret that is worthy of protection, then it is usually worthwhile to invest in the services of an experienced business lawyer who can draft a custom non-disclosure agreement that will meet your exact needs and requirements.
+In many cases, you can use the same version of your NDA for multiple employees or business partners/affiliates, making it a cost-effective choice.•

 What’s the Difference Between a Mutual or One-Way Confidentiality Agreement?

 An NDA creates a confidential relationship between two parties with a bilateral mutual agreement, whereby both parties agree that they will not disclose certain information.
 A mutual NDA is typically suitable in situations where both parties are disclosing confidential information to the other party, such as two business owners who are joining forces to work together on a project.
 In other cases, the NDA may be considered “one-way.”
 This is most appropriate in situations whereby only one party is disclosing sensitive information.•

 What Happens if an Employee Violates an NDA?